Best Tents for First-Time Campers

 The air-filled beams form a strong but lightweight structure that acts like a normal tent without posing any danger, unlike a snapping tent pole.

 - If you prefer to maintain your personal space, always opt for the next size up.
 For example, if you’re on a two-person camping trip – go for a four-person tent.
-This way you’ll have space to maneuver, and a place for your belongings.
+This way you’ll have space to manoeuvre, and a place for your belongings.

 - Determine a rough idea of where you’re going first, as this will influence the type of tent you will need.